emory-libraries/emory-libraries.github.io/README.md

 To learn how to install and use this theme check out the [Setup Guide](http://mmistakes.github.io/minimal-mistakes/theme-setup/) for more information.

-Read her for[ Posting Guidelines and Procedure] (PostingGuidelines.md)
+Read here for[ Posting Guidelines and Procedures] (PostingGuidelines.md)